Ayurvedic Nutrition

 Monday

-• Breakfast: Warm ginger-lemon water; stewed apples with cinnamon if hungry
+• Breakfast: Warm ginger-lemon water.
+Stewed apples with cinnamon if hungry

 • Lunch: Barley bowl with spiced lentils and greens